loppy1243/cmse401-git/homework/HW2/README.md

 # Improvements
-Clearly my `transpose` could be improved by following in the steps of the provided `transpose` and switching to the `transpose_blocked` when the matrix size reaches a certain threshold.
+Clearly my `transpose` could be improved by following in the steps of the provided `transpose` and switching to the `transpose_blocked` when the matrix size reaches a certain threshold. `transpose_blocked` could also be augmented with shared-memory parallelization

 The fits give us a way to estimate when to switch over.
 In particular, we have